svgeesus/ondesModulaire/nasilard/readme.md

 ## Input voltage conditioning to unipolar

 See Application Note snoaa35a for split voltage divider with clamp.
 Input series resistor R1a 70k and zener diode to ground gives max -600mV; then R1b 20k series and R2 10k to gnd reduces this to -200mV.
 Positive 10V becomes +1V meanwhile.

+Could either condition input, or condition output of comparator.

+## LM339 comparator

+Could run on +12 -12 to allow all possible input voltages.
+Needs two 100n bypass caps, from +12 to GND and -12 to GND.
+Note that output swings from pull-up voltage when high, to the negative rail voltage when low (17V swing) so will need clamping to 0V before sending to the monostable.

+Alternatively, run on +12 0V so output low is 0V, and do the bipolar to unipolar conversion ahead of the comparator.
+Could use a zener diode, possibly with a voltage follower or two inverting stages.

+Uh, and this is a quad but we don't need a window so a dual would be better.

+Open-collector output pulled up to +5V to feed the 74HCT221

+LM339AN is PDIP-14, LM339AD is SOIC-14

+For rising/falling, see [CGS slope detector](https://www.elby-designs.com/webtek/cgs/cgs62/cgs62_sd.html).
+The same signal is fed to both inputs of the comparator, but the negative input is fed by a 2k2 - 1M voltage divider to -12V to pull it low.
+The positive input is fed by an RC network with R = 10k + 1M trimmer, and C = 100n to ground.
+A rising voltage will be delayed by the RC circuit and rise slower, triggering the comparator.
+(That circuit assumes the next stage is inverting, so experiment and swap as needed).

+LM393A or LM293A (PDIP, dual) comparators may be more suitable, rather than using only two comparators from a quad package.
+However, max input voltage is only V+ -2V.
+Maybe incorporate protection clipping to +10V?

+Pull-up should give 100 μA to max 1mA current, so for a 5V pull up the resistor should be 4k7 to 47k, with larger resistance values providing a slower rise time.

 ## 74HCT221 dual retriggerable monostable multivibrator with reset